WalkingDevFlag/Snake-AI/README.md

 *   `GridNode` objects representing cells in the game grid, storing A\* properties (`f`, `g`, `h`, `parent`, `visited`, `closed`, `weight`).
 *   A `Graph` class that converts the game state (snake body as walls) into a traversable graph for the A\* algorithm.
 *   The `astar.search` function, which performs the pathfinding using Manhattan distance as the heuristic.

-## Future Considerations (Beyond Current Scope)

-*   More advanced AI strategies (e.g., Hamiltonian cycles for guaranteed survival, look-ahead for trap avoidance).
-*   Deeper A\* visualization: drawing open/closed sets, displaying f/g/h costs on grid cells.
-*   Step-by-step A\* execution for educational purposes.

-## Acknowledgements

-*   Based on the A\* algorithm concepts.
-*   Uses the p5.js creative coding library.